pokepress/TCGRandomizer/README.md

 * Randomization of types.
 This is related to the randomization of energy requirements and would require adjusting the decks to keep them type-consistent.
 * Randomization of other misc Pokemon card data.
 * Being able to load the Pokemon TCG ROM from the file system.
-* Increase chance of a Challendge Cup being triggrered on boot in postgame.
+* Increase chance of a Challenge Cup being triggrered on boot in postgame.
-* Ability to change graphics for in-game coin.
+* Additional options for player character and in-game coin.

 Contributions aren't expected but would always be welcome.